maboglia/CorsoJava/appunti/020_JavaPackages.md

 delist resource objects (supplied by the resource manager driver) in JTA transactions.

+* javax.sound.sampled
-* javax.sound.sample Provides interfaces and classes for capture, processing, and playback of sampled audio data. d
+Provides interfaces and classes for capture, processing, and playback of sampled audio data.

 * javax.xml.parsers

+* javax.sound.sampled.spi
-* javax.sound.sample Supplies abstract classes for service providers to subclass when offering new audio devices, sound d.spi file readers and writers, or audio format converters.
+ Supplies abstract classes for service providers to subclass when offering new audio devices, sound file readers and writers, or audio format converters.

+* javax.xml.transform
-* javax.xml.transform This package defines the generic APIs for processing transformation instructions, and performing a transformation from source to result.
+This package defines the generic APIs for processing transformation instructions, and performing a transformation from source to result.

+* javax.sql
-* javax.sql Provides the API for server side data source access and processing from the JavaTM programming language.
+Provides the API for server side data source access and processing from the JavaTM programming language.

+* javax.swing
-* javax.swing Provides a set of "lightweight" (all-Java language) components that, to the maximum degree possible, work the same on all platforms.
+Provides a set of "lightweight" (all-Java language) components that, to the maximum degree possible, work the same on all platforms.

+* javax.swing.border
-* javax.swing.border Provides classes and interface for drawing specialized borders around a Swing component.
+Provides classes and interface for drawing specialized borders around a Swing component.

 * javax.swing.colorchooser Contains classes and interfaces used by the JColorChooser component.

+* javax.swing.event
-* javax.swing.event Provides for events fired by Swing components.
+Provides for events fired by Swing components.

+* javax.swing.filechooser
-* javax.swing.filechooser Contains classes and interfaces used by the JFileChooser component.
+Contains classes and interfaces used by the JFileChooser component.

 * javax.swing.plaf